 To avoid these issues, input your interviewer preferences and sequence into software, and let it handle the scheduling.
 Building a panel interview can take 60-90 minutes if done manually.
-You can reduce this number to minutes with tools like Interview Schedule — it will automatically factor interviewer availability and time zones into your request, and give you the best options.
+You can reduce this number to minutes with tools like Prelude — it will automatically factor interviewer availability and time zones into your request, and give you the best options.

 Tip #3: Make video calling seamless

 It’s important to choose the right platform to host your calls – a reliable platform with stable connection is a must.
 You’ll want to avoid any platform that requires new users to either download new software, sign-up, or worst of all, purchase an account.